 In addition to bankruptcy, there are other options for dealing with tax debt.
 In some cases, you may be able to negotiate with the IRS to settle the debt for a fraction of what you owe.

-Additionally, it is possible to work out a payment plan with the IRS.
+Additionally, it’s possible to work out a payment plan with the IRS.
 For people struggling with tax debt, there are many options.

-If you are in this situation, the right option for you will depend on several factors.
+If you’re in this situation, the right option will depend on several factors.
 The advice of an experienced bankruptcy attorney can be invaluable in determining the best course to take.

 At the Law Office of Joel R. Spivack, we focus on helping clients get through challenging financial times.
 If you need guidance and support for your unique situation, reach out today.